Maximize Your Strength with Close Grip Bench Press

 What muscles does the close grip bench press work?

-What are the benefits of doing close grip bench press?
+What are the benefits of doing the close grip bench press?

 How do you perform a close grip bench press with proper form?

-To perform a close grip bench press with proper form, lie on a flat bench and grip the barbell with your hands closer together than shoulder-width apart.
-Lower the barbell to your chest while keeping your elbows close to your body, then press the barbell back up to the starting position.
-It's important to keep your back flat on the bench and maintain a controlled movement throughout the exercise.
+To perform a close grip bench press, lie on a flat bench and grip the barbell with your hands at shoulder-width or just slightly narrower.
+Lower the bar to the base of your sternum or upper ribcage while keeping your elbows close to your body, then press it back to the starting position.
+Maintain a strong, stable core and avoid letting your wrists bend backward.

 Is the close grip bench press suitable for beginners?